-Greta Kelly, is a Brisbane based musician with a background in education who performs with and manages a number of culturally diverse projects, and has produced several multi-arts productions.
+Greta Kelly, is a Brisbane based musician and producer with a background in education who performs with and manages a number of culturally diverse projects, and has produced several multi-arts productions.

-Greta has been the secretary of the board of DeepBlue Orchestra Incorporated Association since 2018 and has performed with the group on violin, shah kaman and theremin since 2005.
-She played a key role in transforming DeepBlue from a company guaranteed by limited into an artist-managed incorporated association which involved the development of the organisation’s constitution, values, strategic plan, registration with the ACNC and re-branding.
+Greta has been the secretary of the board of DeepBlue Orchestra Inc since 2018 and has performed with the group on violin, shah kaman and theremin since 2005.
+She played a key role in transforming DeepBlue from a company structure into an artist-managed incorporated association which involved the development of the organisation’s constitution, values, strategic plan, registration with the ACNC and re-branding.

 In 2020 Greta produced DeepBlue’s appearance as the house band for the Australian of the Year Awards in collaboration with arranger Steven Baker, broadcast live on ABC TV.